We have successfully transferred DHHS staff into Life Without Barriers in 2019.

 What is the process for filling shifts?

 Like DHHS, we use Kronos.
-A system for managing staff availability, including the casual pool, is currently being developed.
+A system for managing staff availability, including the casual pool, has been developed.

 Will Kronos still give 15 mins leeway on signing in and out around shift times?